Toggle menu

 This Statement of Purpose outlines the aims and objectives of Stockton-on-Tees Borough Council and the services provided to our prospective and approved foster carers, prospective supported lodgings hosts and those who use the Fostering Service.

-This statement is available to all members of staff, foster carers, children and birth parents and is publicised on Stockton-on-Tees Borough Council website.
+This statement is available to all members of staff, foster carers, children and birth parents.
 The statement is reviewed annually and in line with any changes.

 2. National Legislative Policy Framework